Are You Our Ideal Group?

 “Thanks for the relaxing time we were able to spend here.
 The views and your people are great.
 We enjoyed all the conversations and your collection of artifacts.
 We all enjoyed the humming birds, especially Brad.” –The Longs, Overland Park, Kansas

-Tests and testimonials through cyberspace may be efficient but we refuse to eliminate the tried and true tradition of face to face, or at least ear to ear, feeling things out before you make definite plans for a stay at Beaver Lake Retreat.
+Tests and testimonials through cyberspace may be efficient but we refuse to eliminate the tried and true tradition of face to face, or at least ear to ear, feeling things out before you make definite plans for a stay at Marble Lodge on Beaver Lake Campus.
 True we’ve described our ideal guest profile as clean air breathing, nature lovers, with only mature children and perfectly behaved pets: people more fun and adventuresome than mopey, fussy or uptight.
 But what if you have one smoke breathing dragon in your group that is otherwise a good guy?
 And does “perfect pet” include the traveling hedgehog in a basket?
 They’ve been here.
 So you see, on such finer points, we may just want a regular conversation.
 You are encouraged to call (970) 963-3608 with questions on any of the finer points or with interesting proposals to trade stays here for time on your yacht on the Riviera.